syl20bnr/spacemacs-elpa-mirror/melpa/exwm-x-readme.txt

 *** Others
 1. `exwmx-shell-command': run a shell command.
-2. `exwmx-shell-command-interactively': run a shell command interactively.
+2. `exwmx-terminal-emulator': run a shell command in a terminal emulator.

 ** Install
 1. Config melpa repository, please see：http://melpa.org/#/getting-started